lucasvillefort/lucasvillefort/README.md

 🌐 🚀 About Me
 I have a strong interest in solving real-world problems using data-driven approaches.
 My expertise lies in:

-  Data Analysis & Visualization: Uncovering insights from complex datasets.
+  - Data Analysis & Visualization: Uncovering insights from complex datasets.

-  Machine Learning: Building predictive models and deploying them into production.
+  - Machine Learning: Building predictive models and deploying them into production.

-  Deep Learning: Exploring neural networks for image recognition, NLP, and more.
+  - Deep Learning: Exploring neural networks for image recognition, NLP, and more.

-  Big Data: Working with large-scale datasets using tools like Spark and Hadoop.
+  - Big Data: Working with large-scale datasets using tools like Spark and Hadoop.

-  AI Ethics: Ensuring fairness, transparency, and accountability in AI systems.
+  - AI Ethics: Ensuring fairness, transparency, and accountability in AI systems.

 🔧 Skills & Tools
-Programming Languages
+Programming Languages:
-Python 🐍
+- Python 🐍

-R 📊
+- R 📊

-SQL 🗃️
+- SQL 🗃️

-Machine Learning Frameworks
+Machine Learning Frameworks:
-Scikit-learn 🤖
+- Scikit-learn 🤖

-TensorFlow 🧠
+- TensorFlow 🧠

-PyTorch 🔥
+- PyTorch 🔥

-Data Visualization
+Data Visualization:
-Matplotlib 📈
+- Matplotlib 📈

-Seaborn 🌊
+- Seaborn 🌊

-Plotly ✨
+- Plotly ✨

-Big Data Tools
+Big Data Tools:
-Apache Spark ⚡
+- Apache Spark ⚡

 I believe in continuous learning and sharing knowledge with the community.
 Let's grow together! 🌱